M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/nuget-readme.md

 Releases follow a naming format based upon the M-Files versioning; releases are named using a combination of the year and month they are released in and an incrementing build number.
 Releases may also optionally contain a suffix (starting with a hyphen) denoting that the release is a preview release and should not be used in production environments.

  * `22.6.123` - this full release was made in June 2022.
+Full releases come from the `release` branch.
  * `22.6.140` - this full release was also made in June 2022, but is newer than the one above.
- * `22.7.141-preview` - this release was made in July 2022 from the "preview" branch.
-Releases from the preview branch are often close to release quality, but should only be used for testing.
+ * `22.7.141-preview` - this release was made in July 2022 from the main branch.
+Releases from the main branch are often close to release quality, but should only be used for testing.
- * `22.7.0.13-test-feature-1` - this release was made in July 2022 from a specific feateure branch.
+ * `22.7.0.13-test-feature-1` - this release was made in July 2022 from a specific feature branch.
 This release will contain in-development functionality and should only be used when needing to test the specific feature being developed.
 Significant breaking changes may still be made when this functionality progresses to preview or release builds.

  Any problems can be logged as [issues against the repository](https://github.com/M-Files/VAF.Extensions.Community/issues), or discussed on the [M-Files Community](https://community.m-files.com).